IBM-Blockchain-Archive/connectathon/README.md

   docker ps
   ```
   Assuming you have no other processes running, you should see two distinct
-  containers.
-One for your peer and one for the marbles application.
+  containers - one for your peer and one for the marbles application.

   Open up a browser and visit `localhost:3000`.
 This will take you to an
   initial administrative screen.
 Login as the `admin` at the bottom of the